Asiatosuchus: "A." germanicus

 Well-preserved remains of a crocodyloid were first described from Germany and France in 1966 and placed in a new species of Asiatosuchus, A. germanicus.
 The German remains came from the Messel Pit quarry, a fossil site that has preserved many forms of life that inhabited a series of anoxic lakes and surrounding subtropical forests during the Eocene.
 Of all the species that have been assigned to Asiatosuchus, "A." germanicus is known from the most complete material.
+A.germanicus is estimated at 6.5 meters (21.5 ft) in length.